MonkeyDelivery/monkeyauth.github.io/Account/ForgotPasswordAdmin.md

    - Click the link in the email and create a new secure password for your admin account.

 ## Error Handling
-- If you submit an invalid or unregistered email address, an error will display above the form.
+- If you submit an invalid email address, an error will display above the form.
 - Double-check the spelling of your email and try again.

 ## Tips